grimreaper/cpython/Doc/howto/unicode.rst

 0--255 are identical to the Latin-1 values, so converting to this encoding simply requires converting code points to byte values; if a code point larger than 255 is encountered, the string can't be encoded into Latin-1.

-Encodings don't have to be as simple as just excluding values over a certain limit.
-Consider IBM's EBCDIC, which was used on IBM mainframes.
-Letter values weren't in one block: 'a' through 'i' had values from 129 to 137, but 'j' through 'r' were 145 through 153.
-If you wanted to use EBCDIC as an encoding, you'd probably use some sort of lookup table to perform the conversion, but this is largely an internal detail.

 UTF-8 is one of the most commonly used encodings.
 UTF stands for "Unicode Transformation Format", and the '8' means that 8-bit numbers are used in the